chopinregis/FreeCAD-symbols/README.md

 inside the 3D document, they are primarily made for use on Drawing pages.

-It is maintained by the community of users of FreeCAD and is not part of the FreeCAD project, although it is made with the aim to bemused as a repository of parts by FreeCAD in the future.
+It is maintained by the community of users of FreeCAD and is not part of the FreeCAD project, although it is made with the aim to be used as a repository of parts by FreeCAD in the future.

 Contributing to the library